pramnora/bat/README.md

 4. Go and find the file you saved: [hw01.bat]; and, left double click on it to make it run.

-**NOTE**: MS DOS batch file programs are easily identifiable from other programs because it uses a picture icon of 2 cog wheels.
+**NOTE**: MS DOS batch file programs are easily identifiable from other programs because it uses a picture icon of 2 cog wheels on top.
 # Links

 ## YouTube: Video tutorials